eva-akselrad/ArchieAI/QUICK_START.md

-# ArchieAI Quick Start Guide
+# ArchieAI Quick Start Guide (May not work correctly docker is being strange)

 ## 🚀 Fastest Setup (Docker)